WAC 182-507-0125 State-funded long-term care services.

 1. The state-funded long-term care services program is subject to caseload limits determined by legislative funding.

-2. The aging and long-term support administration (ALTSA) must preauthorize state-funded long-term care service before payments begin.
+2. The home and community living administration (HCLA) must preauthorize state-funded long-term care service before payments begin.

-3. ALTSA cannot authorize a service, under chapter 388-106 WAC, if doing so would exceed statutory caseload limits.
+3. HCLA cannot authorize a service, under chapter 388-106 WAC or under chapter 388-825 WAC, if doing so would exceed statutory caseload limits.

 2. Location of services.
 State-funded long-term care services may be provided in: